rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 # Karma

 I realize that following the instructions given herein puts a bit of burden on the bug reporter.
-In my opinion, this is justified as attempts to balance somewhat the burden and effort needed to fix the bug and the attempts to balance number of would-be bug reporters with the number of bug fixers.
+This is justified as attempts to balance somewhat the burden and effort needed to fix the bug and the attempts to balance number of would-be bug reporters with the number of bug fixers.
 Better bug reporters are more likely to move in the category of bug fixers.

 The barrier to reporting a big is pretty small: all you really need is